unlight/asmt-javascript-questions/README.md

 - Consider situation, when one of your subordinates made a mistake, which broke up the build.
 Please, describe your reaction and actions you will undertake.
 - Great mistake during the overall experience
 - Imagine that you are leading the small team.
 One of your subordinate is late for the morning meeting.
 He does this systematically.
 What will you do?
-- One of your colleagues created а commit for new feature (it includes back and front files, refactored and new components).
-Let's say around 1000 lines.
-How will you review this commit?
-What kind of pieces of code will have special attention?
 - How to work Virtual DOM in React (what is VDOM, what is the puprose to use it)?
 What is the difference between DOM and VDOM?
-- You have a task to develop an UIKit, the design is done and approved.
-What kind of libraries/tools/technologies will you use?
-Describe how will you organise the structure?
 - Can you please name your favorite design patterns? (if it will be the observable or singleton ask about others) How to these knowledge could help you in you daily work?
 - Imagine that you are leading the small team.
 One of your subordinate is late for the morning meeting.
 He does this systematically.
 What will you do?
 - One of your colleagues created а commit for new feature (it includes back and front files, refactored and new components).
 Let's say around 1000 lines.
 How will you review this commit?
 What kind of pieces of code will have special attention?
 [Split big commit into small chunks with back and front.
 Add new component without integration separately.
 Cover by unit tests (e2e depends on requirement, but good to mention about them).
 If it has doc for the components or UIkit, update it (mention about doc).]